writechoiceorg/rocketlawyer/pages/upgrading_to_rocketdocument_v2.md

 ```
 ## Step 2: Update Monitored Embedded UX Events
 To ensure compatibility with RocketDocument v2, it's important to update the events monitored by your Embedded UX component.
 The v2 version introduces new events and deprecates some of the old ones.
-RocketDocument v2 will initially fire both legacy v1 events and new v2 events, but starting January 2nd, 2025, only the new v2 events will remain active.
+RocketDocument v2 will initially fire both legacy v1 and new v2 events, but starting January 2nd, 2025, only the new v2 events will remain active.
 Here are the key changes you need to address:
 - The `interview-started` event has been deprecated and should be replaced with the `interview-loaded` event.
 - The `rocketdocumenterror` event has been deprecated in favor of the more accurately named `interview-error` event.
 Ensure that your system is updated to handle these new v2 events to maintain functionality beyond the deprecation date.